ruchidavda1/todoapp/README.md

 - Security: Helmet, CORS, and bcrypt for password hashing
 - Middleware: Authentication middleware for protected routes
 - Docker Support: Containerized application for easy deployment
+- **CI/CD Pipeline**: Automated GitHub Actions workflow with testing and deployment
+- **Auto-Deployment**: Automatic deployment to Render on every push to main branch

 ## Tech Stack